 Spring: Registrations are in January.
 Practices begin in March.
 Games are late March to early June.

-Fall & Winter: Registrations are August and September.
-The season is November thru February.
+Fall & Winter: Registration for Fall & Winter programs are in August and the season is November thru February.

-Summer: Registrations are March and April.
+Summer: Registrations for Spring & Summer programs are in March.
 The season is May thru July.